Algebras with a negation map: *Appendix A: Major examples of hypergroups and hyperfields and their power sets

-\begin{enumerate} \eroman \item $\{ \zero\}$, which has height 0, \item $\tT$, the points on $S^1$, each of which has height 1, \item Short arcs (the sum of non-antipodal distinct points), which have height 2, \item The sets $\{ a, \zero, -a\} = a -a,$ which we write as $a^\circ$, which have height 2, \item Semicircles with $\zero$ adjoined, having the form $a^\circ + b$ where $b \ne \pm a$, which have height 3 (which go to the left or right depending on the relation from $b$ to $a$), \item $S^1 \cup \{ \zero \} = a^\circ + b^\circ$ where $b \ne \pm a$.
+\begin{enumerate} \eroman \item $\{ \zero\}$, which has height 0, \item $\tT$, the points on $S^1$, each of which has height 1, \item Short arcs (the sum of non-antipodal distinct points), which have height 2, \item The sets $\{ a, \zero, -a\} = a -a,$ which we write as $a^\circ$, which have height 2, \item Semicircles with $\zero$ adjoined, having the form $a^\circ + b$ where $b \ne \pm a$, which have height 3 (which go clockwise or counter-clockwise depending on the relation from $b$ to $a$), \item $S^1 \cup \{ \zero \} = a^\circ + b^\circ$ where $b \ne \pm a$.
 This also can be written as the sum of three points of an equilateral triangle on $S^1,$ i.e., at angles of $\frac{2\pi}3,$ so has height 3. \end{enumerate}